“For they sow wind, and shall reap the whirlwind. It hath no stalk and should it sprout, strangers would devour it. Hosea 8:7.”

 The threatening phone calls had begun even before the news piece aired.
-At first, Owen figured there had been a blurb on the internet, since his cell wasn’t listed in any phone book.
-But after Detective Galanis “accidentally” spilled soda all over him in the interrogation room, he was pretty certain about the source of the leak.
+Owen wondered how so many people had discovered his unlisted cell phone number, but recalled how Detective Galanis, the lead in his case, had “accidentally” spilled soda all over him in the interrogation room, and figured him for the source of the leak.
 Like everyone else, Galanis had it in for him since day one.

-And what a day that had been.
+What a day that had been.
 It’d taken less than four hours for his voicemail to reach its limit.
-And no matter how fast he’d deleted these angry messages, more just kept rolling in.
-Nobody really had anything to add and the only real thing he’d learned was that there were two basic types of callers—the shriekers and the huffers.
+No matter how fast he’d deleted these angry messages, more just kept rolling in.
+He couldn’t imagine so many people caring about what he considered his pathetic life.
+He guessed they had called to teach him a lesson, but the only real thing he’d learned was that there were two basic types of callers—the shriekers and the huffers.

 Most women and about half of the men were shriekers.
 Usually, they didn’t start screaming right off the bat.
-Instead, they began with a heated barrage of questions, like how Owen could’ve done that to his own mother.
-Of course, they weren’t seeking answers and soon degenerated into taunts and yells.
-The mouth on some of those women, Owen wouldn’t have imagined possible if he hadn’t heard it with his own ears.
+Instead, they began with a heated barrage of questions, like asking how Owen could’ve done that to his own mother.
+Of course, they weren’t seeking answers, and the conversations soon degenerated into taunting and yelling.
+The mouth on some of those women.
+Owen wouldn’t have imagined possible if he hadn’t heard it with his own ears.

 The others were huffers.
 Always calm, they spat their threats in low growling voices as though reading off a grocery list.
 There was no yelling or emotions, just succinct and violent words.
 Some remained silent; their deep breaths were the only indication someone was on the other end of the line.
 If they did speak, it tended to be wild, such as explaining in great detail how they were going to disembowel him with a plastic spoon or scrub his eyes with a toothbrush.
 Creative types, these ones.